Skip to content

 test cases section

-First, click on the Add button in the Test Cases tab to bring up the dialog box that lets us add new test cases to the set:
+First, click the Add button in the Test Cases tab to bring up the dialog box that allows us to add new test cases to the set:

 Add Test Cases

-Click on Root to expand the tree of folders and choose a folder:
+Click Root to expand the tree of folders and choose a folder:

 Choose Test Case Folder